 Membership: One tenured faculty member elected from each college including the supernumerary voting block to serve two-year terms followed by a one-year term as an alternate.
 One tenured and two untenured faculty members elected at large to serve a one-year term.
 Alternates serve in case adjudication proceedings involve a conflict of interest or a challenge to a regular committee member.
 Only faculty members teaching at least six hours and are regular faculty are eligible.
-In the event that all members of the Faculty Welfare Committee from a given college are excluded from consideration of an issue, the chairperson of the Faculty Welfare Committee the election of an ad hoc member from that College in an election conducted by that College.
+In the event that all members of the Faculty Welfare Committee from a given college are excluded from consideration of an issue, the chairperson of the Faculty Welfare Committee shall notify the Faculty Senate.
+Upon this notice, the Faculty Senate will supervise the election of an ad hoc member from that College in an election conducted by that College.
 This person will represent the College for only the specific issue.